 Regularly scheduled meetings can help move the church forward when they are part of a specific system.
-We dive into that system, plus give you the roadmap, right here.

 But there are also times when you need to mix it up.
 Here are six staff meeting ideas for your next team meeting or offsite.

 As leaders, the urgent often pulls us away from the important.